Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria

-As an application to the developed formalism, we will study different examples in order to answer to the swampland conjectures, considering the slow roll parameter $\epsilon(N)$ together with the simplest attractor point for the scalar spectral index given by $n_S-1=-2/N$.
+As an application to the developed formalism, we will study different examples in order to analyze the SC considering the slow roll parameter $\epsilon(N)$ and also assuming the simplest attractor point for the scalar spectral index $n_S-1=-2/N$.
 In this respect, we will reconstruct the effective potential $V(\phi)$ and the coupling parameter $L(\phi)$ as a function of the inflaton field $\phi$.
 Additionally, we will find different constraints on the parameters in our k-essence model from the unification of the observational data and the SC.

 The outline of the paper is as follows: The section II we give a brief description of the model of k-essence.
 The background equation and cosmological perturbations are shown.
 In the section III, we elaborate a general formalism to rebuild the scalar potential and coupling parameter in terms of the observable or attractor $n_S(N)$ and the slow roll parameter.
 Later in section IV, we apply the methodology for different examples in order to obtain the effective potential $V(\phi)$ and the coupling parameter $L(\phi)$, as a function of the scalar field $\phi$.
 In the end, in section V we give our conclusions.
 We chose units so that $c=\hbar=M_p=8\pi=1$.